-- Continue to revise Local Agreed Syllabus including providing foundation and focus units of work. - Carry out a Local Agreed Syllabus Conference in March 2024 - Introduce a new Inclusive Collective Worship Award to schools and visit 10 schools across the borough. - Continue working with the Learning Services and School Improvement Partners to identify schools for support and professional conversations.
+- Continue to revise Local Agreed Syllabus including providing foundation and focus units of work. - Carry out a Local Agreed Syllabus Conference in March 2024 - Introduce a new Inclusive Collective Worship Award to schools and visit 10 schools across the borough. - Continue working with the School Effectiveness Service and Cluster officers to identify schools for support and professional conversations e.g. East Calderdale Learning Cluster